mihanizator/developer-site/config-1_x_0.md

 ?> Client & Project

-Users may want to forcefully invalidation certain cached items.
-It is possible by defining the `invalidation groups`.
+Some users may want to invalidate certain cached items forcefully.
+It can be done by defining the `invalidation groups`.

 ```yaml
 version: 1.1.0